Help us achieve our goals:

 Common name Camellia leaf blightScientific name Monochaetia karstenii and Pestalotiopsis guepiniPlants affected Camellia spp.Main symptoms Brown leaf blotches, premature leaf loss and twig or branch diebackCaused by FungiTiming Following prolonged wet periods throughout the year

 Camellia leaf blight is a fungal disease caused by one of two fungal pathogens: Monochaetia karstenii and Pestalotiopsis guepini.
 The development of the disease is favoured by wetness on the leaves and any factors that weaken or damage the foliage.

 There are no fungicides available to amateur gardeners with specific recommendations for the control of Camellia leaf blight.
-However, the fungicides myclobutanil (Bayer Garden Systhane Fungus Fighter* and other products), tebuconazole (Bayer Garden Multirose Concentrate 2) and triticonazole (Scotts Fungus Clear Ultra) are labelled for the control of a number of other diseases on ornamental plants, and may give some control of Camellia leaf blight.
+However, the fungicides tebuconazole (Bayer Fungus Fighter Concentrate), tebuconazole with trifloxystrobin (Bayer Fungus Fighter Plus), and triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) are labelled for the control of a number of other diseases on ornamental plants, and may give some control of Camellia leaf blight.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)